ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-hooks-hashing-passwords.md

 # Hashing password with Sequelize & bcrypt

-As we already know, it is extremely unsafe to store passwords as plaintext.
+As we already know, it is extremely unsafe to store passwords in plain text.
 We need to hash the passwords before we store them in the database.
 This way, if anyone gains access to the database, they will see only the hashes of the passwords, and will not be able to use the value as actual credentials to log into the affected user accounts.

 ## Create User model